la2050/archive/_projects/2015/3-d-space-the-center-for-stereoscopic-photography-art-cinema-and-education-in-los-angeles.md

   is a Los Angeles based nonprofit dedicated to the preservation of the history of stereoscopic imaging and the advancement of current and future 3-D arts and sciences.
-'In one to three sentences, please describe your proposal.': >- In 2016, 3-D SPACE will implement an ongoing program of public presentations, classes and workshops in stereoscopic 3-D content creation, from 3-D photography and filmmaking to immersive virtual reality.
-These programs will include outreach to LA's underserved communities, and also specialized educational initiatives for LA's creative youth and senior populations.
 Where will you be working?:
   - Central LA
   - San Fernando Valley